-PLDI'14, June 9 - 11 2014, Edinburgh, United Kingdom.
-Copyright © 2014 ACM 978-1-4503-2784-8/14/06...\$15.00. http://dx.doi.org/10.1145/2594291.2594309 labeled with formulas in a specified theory.
+In order to overcome this limitation, symbolic tree automata (STAs) and symbolic tree transducers (STTs) extend these classical objects by allowing transitions to be labeled with formulas in a specified theory.
 While the concept is straightforward, traditional algorithms for deciding composition, equivalence, and other properties of finite automata and transducers do not immediately generalize.
-A notable example appears in [9] where it is shown that while in the classical case allowing finite automata transitions to read subsequent inputs does not add expressiveness, in the symbolic case this extension makes most problems, such as checking equivalence, undecidable.
-Symbolic tree automata still enjoy the closure and decidability properties of classical tree automata [39] under the assumption that the alphabet theory forms a Boolean algebra (i.e. closed under Boolean operations) and it is decidable.
-In particular STAs can be minimized and are closed under complement, and intersection, and it is therefore decidable to check whether two STAs are equivalent.
+A notable example appears in [8] where it is shown that while in the classical case allowing finite automata transitions to read subsequent inputs does not add expressiveness, in the symbolic case this extension makes most problems, such as checking equivalence, undecidable.
+Symbolic tree automata still enjoy the closure and decidability properties of classical tree automata [33] under the assumption that the alphabet theory is expressible as a Boolean algebra (i.e. closed under Boolean operations) and it is decidable.
+In particular STAs are closed under complement, and intersection, and it is therefore decidable to check whether two STAs accept the same language.
+STAs can also be minimized.

 Taking a step further, tree transducers model transformations from trees to trees.
 A symbolic tree transducer (STT) traverses the input tree in a top-down fashion, processes one node at a time, and produces an output tree.
-This simple model can capture several scenarios, however in most useful cases it is not closed under sequential composition [22].
-In the case of finite alphabets this problem is solved by augmenting the transducer's rules with regular lookahead [15], that is the capability of checking whether the subtrees of each processed node belong to some regular tree languages.
+This simple model can capture several scenarios, however in most useful cases it is not closed under sequential composition [18].
+In the case of finite alphabets this problem is solved by augmenting the transducer's rules with regular lookahead [11], that is the capability of checking whether the subtrees of each processed node belong to some regular tree languages.
 We extend STTs in a similar way, and introduce symbolic tree transducers with regular lookahead (STTRs).
 The main theoretical result of this paper is a new composition algorithm for STTRs together with a proof of its correctness.
-Similarly to the classical case, we show that two STTRs A and B can be composed into a single STTR $A \circ B$ if either A is single-valued (for every input produces at most one output), or B is linear (traverses each node in the tree at most once).
+Similarly to the classical case, we show that two STTRs Aand B can be composed into a single STTR $A \circ B$ if either A is single-valued (for every input produces at most one output), or B is linear (traverses each node in the tree at most once).
 Remarkably, the algorithm works modulo any decidable alphabet theory that is an effective Boolean algebra.

 We introduce the language FAST as a frontend for STAs and STTRs.
-Fast (Functional Abstraction of Symbolic Transducers) is a functional language that integrates symbolic automata and transducers with Z3 [12], a state-ofthe-art solver able to support complex theories that range from data-types to non-linear real arithmetic.
-We use FAST to model several real world scenarios and analysis problems: we demonstrate applications to HTML sanitization, interference checking of augmented reality applications submitted to an app store, deforestation in functional language compilation, and analysis of functional programs over trees.
-We also sketch how FAST can capture simple CSS analysis tasks.
-All such problems require the use of symbolic alphabets.
+FAST (Functional Abstraction of Symbolic Transducers) is a functional language that integrates symbolic automata and transducers with Z3 [9], a state-of-theart solver able to support complex theories that range from data-types to non-linear real arithmetic.
+We use FAST to model several real world scenarios and analysis problems: we demonstrate applications to HTML sanitization, interference checking of augmented reality applications submitted to an app store, deforestation in functional language compilation, and analysis of functional programs over trees, and CSS programs.
+All such problems require the use symbolic alphabets.
 Figure 1 summarizes our applications and the analyses enabling each one.
-In Section 7 we further contrast FAST with previous DSLs for tree manipulation.
+In Section 6 we further contrast FAST with previous DSLs for tree manipulation.